 The Meeting the standard for tourism, hospitality and events external referencing pilot project was successfully completed in May 2017.
 Peers who are acknowledged discipline experts, reviewed and reported on the assessment methods and grading of students’ achievement of learning outcomes.
 The project involved a collaborative process for external referencing of the tourism, hospitality and events (TH&E) academic achievement of standards.
 The project developed and tested a collaborative end-to-end process by which participating institutions collaborated in referencing the assessment methods and grading of students’ achievement of the threshold learning outcome (TLOs) at unit level.
 The project provided evidence that assessments and grading standards are appropriate and broadly comparable with those assessment practices occurring in other similar courses elsewhere.

 We invite interested colleagues from CAUTHE Chapter institutions to attend the first of a series of calibration workshops and next phase of the peer-review of assessment project.
 A calibration and peer-review workshop will be held from 1-4pm on Friday 4 August at Griffith University in conjunction with the 2017 Mid-year meeting.
+The workshop aims to:

 The project built on the work of three key projects: